 Departing from Windhoek we make our way out of Namibia and into western Botswana.
 From the border we drive into the Kalahari Desert, passing through the remote countryside of Botswana, dotted with rural villages and roaming livestock.

-Leaving Maun we travel east along the fringes of the famous Makgadikgadi Salt Pans of Botswana, to the town of Nata.
-Keep your eyes open for majestic Baobab trees along the road and possible sightings of the wildlife roaming in these parts of Nxai and Makgadigadi pans.
+Leaving Maun this morning we travel east along the fringes of the famous Makgadikgadi Salt Pans of Botswana, to the town of Nata.
+Keep your eyes open for majestic Baobab trees along the road and possible sightings of the wildlife roaming in these parts of Nxai and Makgadigadi Pans.

 This afternoon you can take an optional drive to the pans to experience the vast spaciousness and silence out on this flat expanse, time allowing.
 The Nata Pans are part of the extensive network of Makgadikgadi Salt Pans, once covered by massive inland lakes.
 In winter the pans are dry and stark, whilst in summer short grasses and shallow pools attract an array of animals and birds.